 Although the SG-41 is clearly based on the

-The image on the right shows a typical SG-41 machine that is in the
+The image on the right shows an SG-41 that was auctioned at

 The machine shown here is the alphanumerical

 variant with 26 letters on the keyboard (A-Z).
 The letter J

 is marked in red, as it used instead of the (missing) SPACE character.